 6 Includes residential mortgages and HELOC.
+Effective Q2 2023 includes investor mortgages as per updated CAR guidelines.

 7 Geographic profile is based on the country of residence of the borrower.

 (f) Amounts of impaired exposures (according to the definition used by the bank for accounting purposes) and related allowances and write-offs, broken down by geographical areas and industry